Ciekce/Stormphrax/README.md

 ## Builds
 `vnni512`: requires BMI2, AVX-512 and VNNI (Zen 4/Cascade Lake-SP/Rocket Lake and up)
+`avx512`: requires BMI2 and AVX-512 (primarily for Skylake-X and some Zen 4 machines)
 `avx2-bmi2`: requires BMI2 and AVX2 and assumes fast `pext` and `pdep` (i.e. no Bulldozer, Piledriver, Steamroller, Excavator, Zen 1, Zen+ or Zen 2)
 `avx2`: requires BMI and AVX2 - primarily useful for pre-Zen 3 AMD CPUs back to Excavator